Grade System Converter

 What is the ECTS grading scale?

-ECTS (European Credit Transfer and Accumulation System) grades run from A (best 10%) to E (lowest 50% that still passes), with F as fail.
-The percentile boundaries are: A ≥ 90%, B ≥ 80%, C ≥ 70%, D ≥ 60%, E ≥ 50%.
+ECTS (European Credit Transfer and Accumulation System) uses letter grades from A (awarded to the top 10% of passing students) through E (lowest 50% that still pass), with F as fail.
+Approximate percentage boundaries: A ≥ 90%, B ≥ 80%, C ≥ 70%, D ≥ 60%, E ≥ 50%.
+ECTS grades are widely used across European universities for student mobility and Erasmus programmes.

-How is the German grading scale different?
+How is the German grading scale different from other systems?

 Is 4.0 GPA equivalent to 100%?